 Since 1993

-Here in Orlando, with tourists who don’t know where they’re going and the daily chaos on I-4, bad driving is a fact of life.
-This leads to accidents and traffic tickets.
-But from a legal standpoint, the most important question is: when does a mistake behind the wheel cross the line from a simple “Careless Driving” ticket into a criminal “Reckless Driving” charge?
+Here in Orlando, between the tourists who have no idea where they’re going and the daily “Mad Max” chaos on I-4, bad driving isn’t just a possibility—it’s a fact of life.
+Most of the time, a mistake behind the wheel leads to a crumpled fender and a “Careless Driving” ticket.
+But sometimes, the State tries to turn a lapse in judgment into a criminal “Reckless Driving” charge.

-- The Facts: A postal worker delivering mail in her Jeep could not reach a mailbox from the road.
-To do her job, she drove onto the grassy swale.
-In doing so, she tragically ran over and killed a two-year-old child.
+- State of Florida v.
+Huarcaya (11 Fla.
+L. Weekly Supp.
+160b): This case involved a postal worker in her Jeep.
+She couldn’t reach a mailbox from the road, so she drove onto a grassy swale.
+Tragically, she ran over and killed a two-year-old child.

 John’s Takeaways